Which UV Wavelength is Most Dangerous – UVA, UVB or UVC?

 You may find yourself asking why artificially UVC lighting would be desired.
 After all, knowing the dangers associated with UVA and UVB lighting may make it seem foolish to artificially create an even more intense UVC light source.
 However, there are many different UVC applications that exist today and require the use of an artificial source.
 Many of these applications are quite common and you are likely familiar with them.
 This includes things like:

 Of all the applications listed above, however, you may find yourself least familiar with germicidal UVC lighting.
-Let’s take a closer look at the benefits associated with this application.
+These applications, while seem helpful, can be more dangerous than helpful if not used with extreme caution.

 There are a lot of terms in this blog, and you might not be up to date on your UVC terminology.
 So, what is Ultraviolet Germicidal Irradiation or Germicidal UVC Lighting?
 You can find out the answer to those questions and more here!